Conservation Projects

 "Help people manage their lands efficiently, achieve sustainable agriculture and regenerate the Amazon rainforest"

 We will make an excursion through the forest until we reach the agroforestry farm at Taricaya to see the established mahogany plantation, which grew in combination with tropical flowers (heliconias, emperor's staff, etc.) and fruits (cocoa, coffee, pineapple, coconut, star fruit, lemon, etc.).
-We will visit the mahogany workshop and the different works of art made with this precious wood cut from the farm in the short term, an example of an alternative economic activity to be developed by local families.

 Turtle repopulation project (seasonal)

-We will visit the facilities of the Taricaya Reserve research center, including common areas where staff and volunteers live as a community and develop some of the projects.
-We will see the artificial beach of the Taricaya river turtle repopulation project in danger of extinction due to human activities.
-The nests are transferred for protection (in July / August) and the eggs hatch (in October-November).
-Be part of the release of turtles: On November 5 of each year we gather all the hatchlings born in the season and we travel upstream for 15 minutes to Isla Playa Alta to release the turtles into the river.
+We visit the facilities of Taricaya research center, including common areas where staff and volunteers live as a community.
+We will see the artificial beach of the river turtle repopulation project, a species in danger of extinction due to human activities.

 Camera Trap wildlife monitoring